Optima-HE™: Optima’s Hard Error Analysis Solution

 - Ultra-fast fault analysis, reducing months of simulation to days

-Hard errors, or permanent faults in an automotive device are states that become stuck at 1 or stuck at 0, and may also be bridging faults between two states, tristate faults, and others.
-These are usually created by a damaged transistor that can easily occur in a hot, vibrating, high-pressure environment, such as a car.
+Hard errors, or permanent faults, in an automotive device are states that become stuck at 1 or stuck at 0.
+These are usually created by a damaged transistor that can easily occur in a hot, vibrating, high-pressure environment such as a car.

-Various Safety Mechanisms are leveraged to eliminate the affect of these hard errors.
+Various Safety Mechanisms are leveraged to eliminate the effect of these hard errors.
 These might include BIST techniques, Lock Step operation for processors, a Software Test Library (STL), Error Correcting Codes, and many others.
-The Optima-HE Safety-BISTmechanism may be included that provides an enhanced L-BIST solution that operates on-the-fly during device operation.

 Optima-HE Fault Analysis Display